pip-services/pip-services-docs/content/en/toolkit/recipes/configuring_credentials/_index.md

 {{< /tabsection >}}

 ##### c) Using a string
-Similar to the previous option, we can also use a string to define our credential parameters.
-The syntax is:
+Similar to the previous option, we can also use a string to define our credential parameters via the fromString() method.
+The syntax of the string is:

 **parameter_name : parameter_value**